Best Sourdough Discard Chocolate Chip Cookies

 What is sourdough starter discard?

-Why chill sourdough cookie dough overnight?
+Why chill this sourdough chocolate chip cookie dough overnight?

 Chilling cookie dough allows the flour to fully hydrate and improves flavor.
 An overnight dough ferment creates chewy cookies with crisp edges and gooey centers.